kubernetes-sigs/wg-serving/serving-catalog/README.md

 This repository is a catalog of Kustomize templated yamls for deploying inference workloads.

+## Context

+The intention of the serving-catalog is:

+    - Crowdsource known working configurations for serving LLM/GenAI on K8s.
+    - Reduce barrier to entry and serve as reference configurations for production deployments.
+    - Help identify similarities and differences between frameworks, model servers, and providers used in LLM serving to inform future upstream K8s changes.

+## Contributions

+All known working configurations are welcome.
+New top level directories should be created under serving-catalog for new frameworks.
+The core directory is meant to house examples using minimal k8s based mechanism.

+It is recommended to follow the kustomize base/overlay structure `serving-catalog/{platform}/{crd}/{model_server}/{model}/{provider}` shown in core.
+Provider specific references should be placed in provider specific directories.
+Components can be used to share common configurations across overlays.

 ## Information and Usage

 Kustomize overlays and components are leveraged to share common configurations across deployment paradigms, model servers, and models.
 The directory structure reflects this hierarchy: